A Personal Injury Attorney Who Knows New Jersey Law

 During your free initial consultation with us, we’ll review the facts of your case and tell you what you can expect moving forward.
 (Be sure to file a police report and keep a copy of it.)
 We understand that following an accident, you may be in pain.
 You might feel traumatized and overwhelmed by the idea of interacting with the legal system and with insurance companies.
 That’s why you need the Piccolo Law Firm, LLC on your side.
 We are compassionate – and aggressive at pursuing the compensation that will pay for quality medical treatment to help you heal.

-Call the Piccolo Law Firm, LLC at (973) 368-2316 or fill out the online form to schedule an appointment with a personal injury attorney who is knowledgeable about New Jersey law.
+Walter M. Piccolo of the Piccolo Law Firm has been getting results for his clients for more than two decades.
+He is sought-after both as a personal injury lawyer and for his ability to resolve complex cases.
+Call the Piccolo Law Firm or fill out the online form to schedule an appointment with a personal injury attorney who is knowledgeable about New Jersey law.